Tencent Covo-Audio: Open-Source 7B Speech AI That Hears and Talks

 Frequently Asked Questions

-Is Covo-Audio suitable for developers working on voice assistants or call center automation?
+Is Covo-Audio suitable for voice assistants or call center automation?

 Frequently Asked Questions

-Is Covo-Audio suitable for developers working on voice assistants or call center automation?
+Is Covo-Audio suitable for voice assistants or call center automation?

 🔧 Tools in This Article